msoflaei/Large_Language_Model_Projects/README.md

 # Large Language Models (LLMs) Projects

 ## Overview
 This repository contains various projects and experiments related to Large Language Models (LLMs).
-These projects focus on exploring, understanding, and implementing LLMs for natural language processing (NLP) tasks such as text generation, sentiment analysis, summarization, and more.
+These projects focus on exploring, understanding, and implementing LLMs for natural language processing (NLP) tasks such as text generation, summarization, and more.

 ## Table of Contents
 - [Overview](#overview)